-Details regarding allegations that meet the harms threshold and concerns that do not meet the allegations threshold (referred to as 'low level concerns'), including who will take responsibility for this once a candidate is placed, are set out in Smile Education's Allegation Policy which should be read alongside this policy.
+Details regarding allegations, including who will take responsibility for this once a candidate is placed, are set out in Smile Education's Allegation Policy which should be read alongside this policy.

-Duty to make a referral to the DBS
+9. Duty to make a referral to the DBS